 - Be sure to remove any spots of glaze that get onto the firebrick sides or on the element holders.
-When the kiln is heated up the glaze will remelt and potentially cause problems with the elements. - Repair hole as per instruction below.
+When the kiln is fired the glaze will remelt and potentially damage the elements. - Once removed, use Brick Patch to repair the hole left behind.